By Natashia Redfern, VP UK Country Sales Director at ESW

 In terms of purchase, on average, Gen Z and Millennial consumers use three social media platforms for product discovery, falling to two for Gen X shoppers and just one channel for Baby Boomers.
 The data also reveals a direct correlation between the number of social channels used and the number of times consumers purchased online.
 Respondents who make more than eleven online purchases annually access on average three social media channels, while those making fewer than 10 purchases annually are active on two social channels.

-Kiev, Ukraine - January 11, 2016: Background of famous social media icons such as: Facebook, Twitter, Blogger, Linkedin, Tumblr, Myspace and others, printed on paper.
+Background of social media icons: Facebook, Twitter, Blogger, LinkedIn, Tumblr, Myspace

 YouTube, Instagram, and TikTok are the top social media platforms used by Gen Z for product discovery – Instagram (52%), YouTube (51%), and TikTok (43%).
 Facebook is shown to be less important to the Gen Z consumer, with only 34% using the platform for product discovery.
 Millennials’ top three social media channels are YouTube (46%), Facebook (45%), and Instagram (44%).
 TikTok is considered less important to Millennials, with just 32% using it for product discovery.